Hellmuth Stachel

 Operating a research program without institutional affiliation.
 What the trade-offs are, why it can produce work universities can't, what the cost structure looks like, and how to land endorsements as an outsider.

-The same pre-commit + cascade discipline operating in physics, chemistry, and bionic vision.
+The same pre-commit + cascade discipline operating in physics and chemistry.
 Why methodology generalizes when the substrate doesn't.
 What "instances of the engine" actually means in practice.

 The hERG QSAR data infrastructure that pre-IND triage depends on, and why it's systematically thin for psychedelic-class compounds under the April 2026 Executive Order.
 The DMX-1001 / noribogaine case study.